jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     GigabitEthernet0/0/0/2         10.1.1.8        Up              Up       default
     GigabitEthernet0/0/0/3         unassigned      Shutdown        Down     default
     ```
 3. Validate adjacencies and traffic passing on each router.
 Use the topology diagram to determine neighbors.
-The client devices Amsterdam and Rome will not show with CDP.
+The client devices Amsterdam and Rome are not running CDP.
     ```
     RP/0/RP0/CPU0:xrd05#show cdp neighbors
     Wed Dec 21 18:16:57.657 UTC